Feiryn/LethalMon/README.md

 By default, there are no path in the company building for the monsters to move.
 You can fix this by installing the mod [NavMeshInCompany](https://thunderstore.io/c/lethal-company/p/Kittenji/NavMeshInCompany/)

+## Addons

+We also got you covered with additional mods that add up on this one:
+- [LethalMonReservedSlot](https://thunderstore.io/c/lethal-company/p/Niro/LethalMonReservedSlot/) - A reserved slot for the first pokeball you pick up!

 ## Bug reports

 You can report bugs on GitHub https://github.com/Feiryn/LethalMon/issues or on the LC discord modding server https://discord.com/invite/lcmod